Today’s business decision-maker has an abundance of marketing research services available to them.

 In a way, this could be seen as a “good” disadvantage–having too many topics is better than having too few.

-But in order to get public attention, you’ll need to choose the perfect topic.
+But to get public attention, you’ll need to choose the perfect topic.
 This takes time and will require teamwork.

 Conducting a PR survey does not automatically guarantee you will see media attention from the results.
 It is important to find a topic that is unique and headline-worthy.